FloxoRom/packages_apps_OmniSwitch/Readme.md

 -----

-**OmniSwitch** is a recent apps switcher for Android It also supports favorite apps
+**OmniSwitch** is a recent apps switcher for Android It also supports favorite apps and has as HOME mode to use it as launcher

 License